Baptism

 The child’s birth certificate should be available for presentation to the parish

 The parent’s marriage certificate should be presented to the parish.
 However, even for parents married outside of the Church, Baptism is not to be denied to the infant.
 If you are currently married outside of the Church, this is an ideal time to have your marriage blessed to rectify this.
 The process is rather simple.
-Contact your local parish to learn more on how to do this.
+Contact your local parish to learn more about how to do this.

 Each parent must also generally attend a Baptism Preparation Seminar.